 Ridin’ the Tide Out!
 Wild Shrimp Migrate and Pick Up Great Taste Along the Way

-Over the last few months, the U.S. has experienced below-freezing temperatures in every state, leaving people across the country wishing for warmer days.
+During colder months, people across the country are left wishing for warmer days, so much so that they may travel to warmer vistas.
 Did you know that shrimp also try to stay warm by migrating to warmer waters?

 Shrimp, particularly brown shrimp, are just as opposed to the cold as we are.
 In fact, brown shrimp’s preference for warm waters is what dictates their migration patterns and, in effect, peak brown shrimp season.
 Sounds like it’s time for another lesson in Shrimp School.